 During frequent themed family fun days, you can watch a volcanic eruption and eat at a luau during the Hawaii day, or explore bubbles, healthy eating and astronomy on other days.

+12. Minnesota Children’s Museum – St. Paul, MN

-Minnesota Children’s Museum invites kids to crawl through Minnesota’s four distinctive environments of prairies, forests, ponds and caves in Habitot, a padded play area.
+Located in St. Paul, the Minnesota Children’s Museum invites kids to crawl through Minnesota’s four distinctive environments of prairies, forests, ponds and caves in Habitot, a padded play area.
 In Earth World, they can search for the queen ant in a giant anthill and play with turtles and snakes, while in World Works, they can make objects from recycled paper and race boats down chutes.

 On the third Sunday of each month, admission is free.
 The museum has a fascinating collection of articles and books on the importance of imagination and creativity, including Harry Potter author J.K.
 Rowling’s Harvard commencement speech.
 She said: “Imagination is not only the uniquely human capacity to envision that which is not, and therefore the foundation of all invention and innovation.”

-Glazer Children’s Museum
+13. Glazer Children’s Museum – Tampa, FL

 Though not as large as some others on the list, Glazer Children’s Museum features scores of interactive exhibits on two floors.
-We spent most of our time on the first floor, playing in KidsPort.
+You’ll likely spend most of your time on the first floor, playing in KidsPort.
 Think about a water play table, multiplied by 100.
 Kids work in water at a waist-high table, manipulating shipping channels and tides to move boats, among other fun activities.
 Other exhibits recreate a vet clinic, hospital, firehouse, supermarket, bank, cruise ship, and more.

+14. Center of Puppetry Arts – Atlanta, GA

-Center for Puppetry Arts also features puppets from around the world, each with a different appearance from the next; it’s fun to see how they vary from country to country.
+See some of the most famous puppet collections at this one-of-a-kind museum in Atlanta—including Kermit the Frog, Miss Piggy and Jim Henson’s other beloved favorites.
+The Center for Puppetry Arts also features puppets from around the world, each with a different appearance from the next; it’s fun to see how they vary from country to country.
 Your kids will truly be in awe.
 After you tour the museum, catch a puppet show!